-If, in the first year, a student completes three of the four modules successfully, he/she should be able to finish the programme on time.
+If, in the first year, a student obtaines 45 credits or more, he/she should be able to finish the programme on time.
 However, if the student is delayed despite sufficient effort, the reasons for this need to be seriously addressed.
 In other words, the BSA also places an obligation on the department.

 Earning the standard number of ECs must be seen as the absolute minimum requirement.
 The goal should be to complete the B1 programme in the first year.
 Educational and exam programmes have been designed such that students are encouraged to achieve this and, with sufficient effort, should even be able to earn 60 ECs in their first year.

 Each programme has Education and Examination Regulations (OER) which regulates the rights and obligations of students with respect to education, tests and examinations.
 The general rules and regulations surrounding the BSA are described below (Article 6.3 OER).

 A program can set additional requirements within the BSA.
 Whether these also apply to your programme, can be found in the programme-specific appendix to the OER.
 The OER can be found on the Education page of your programme.

-- An introductory interview is held with every student before 1 November of the first year in which he is enrolled for the programme.
+- An introductory interview will be held with each student before 1 November of the first year of enrolment on the programme.

-- Each student will receive a preliminary recommendation on the continuation of studies by 31 December at the latest of his first year of enrolment on the programme.
+- Each student will receive a preliminary recommendation on continuation of studies in week 52 at the latest of his first year of enrolment on the programme.
 This preliminary recommendation is not binding.

-- Each student will receive a second preliminary recommendation on the continuation of studies by 1 March at the latest of his first year of enrolment on the programme.
+- Each student will receive a second preliminary recommendation on continuation of studies in week 10 at the latest of his first year of enrolment on the programme.
 This preliminary recommendation is not binding.